 Welcome to this site!
-I am an Assistant Professor of English at Siena College, where I specialize in women’s, gender, and sexuality studies.
+I am an Assistant Professor of English at Siena College, where I specialize in Victorian literature and women’s, gender, and sexuality studies.
 In May 2019, I received my PhD in English Literature from Boston University (BU), where I also received a Graduate Certificate in Women’s, Gender, and Sexuality Studies and a Graduate Certificate in Teaching Writing.

 My research and teaching focus on Victorian literature and culture, sound and music, the history of science, and gender, sexuality, and queer studies.
-My current book project, titled Sounding Bodies: Music and Physiology in Victorian Literature, shows how nineteenth-century scientific understandings of music’s effects on the body fundamentally transformed how the Victorians thought and wrote about corporeal life.
+My current book project, titled Sounding Bodies: Music and Physiology in Victorian Literature, shows how nineteenth-century scientific understandings of music’s effects on the body fundamentally transformed how the Victorians wrote about corporeal life.

 Please visit the tabs above to learn more about my research, teaching, writing, and music.